Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 ## Molecular electrostatic dynamics for living cells ##

-To know the behavior of the electrics of Poisson equation in the nanopore region, the five-atom water model TIP5P is used (the Sec.3 below).
+To know the behavior of the long-range electrics of Poisson equation in the living cells, the five-atom water model TIP5P is used (the Sec.3 below).
 You can skip Sec.1 and Sec.2.

 The charge inversion and DNA transport phenomena are studied for living cells, and the